jon-jacky/Piety/editors/ed.md

 The *B* (and *D*) commands accept only one file (or buffer) name argument, not multiple names as in *sam*.

+The default prompt is the colon *:*, not the empty string.
+If no prompt is desired, that must be requested with *-p ''* on the command line or *p=''* in the *ed* function call.

+The *z* command accepts a negative parameter to scroll backward, unlike classic *ed*.

 ## API ##